Casa Batlló or Casa Milà? Which Is Better in 2026?

 Casa Batlló vs Casa Milà: Night Visits

-Both Casa Batllo and Casa Mila offer different experiences for night visits, which is an interesting way to experience the houses if you’re looking for things to do in Barcelona at night.
+Both Casa Batlló and Casa Milà offer night visits, and they’re actually a really fun option if you’re looking for things to do in Barcelona at night.

 The rooftop and interior light well at Casa Mila